 Anzetse Were is development economist; firstname.lastname@example.org

-This article first appeared in my weekly column with the Business Daily on March 4, 2018
+This article first appeared in China Daily on June 1, 2018

 Anzetse Were is a development economist; email@example.com